panoptes/panoptes.github.io/hardware/camera_box.md

 * Use a hacksaw to cut off the short end.
 If you have a bandsaw use it.
 * Once cut, use a large flat file to flatten the end and clean up the edges.
 * Remove the plate from the vice.
-* Mark all 7 hole positions as per Pan003.pdf.
+* Mark all seven (7) hole positions as per the technical drawing.
 Make sure the marks are clearly seen and accurate to 0.5 mm.
 * Place the plate back in the vice with marked side facing up.
 * To drill out the central hole, start with a 6 mm drill bit and drill through the plate.
-Then step up the drill bit size to 10 and finally 13 mm.
-Debur the edges of the hole with a deburring tool or small round file.
+Then step up the drill bit size to 10 mm and finally 15 mm.
+Deburr the edges of the hole with a deburring tool or small round file.
-* For the other 6 holes, use a 5.5 mm drill bit to drill through the plates.
+* For the other six (6) holes, use a 5.5 mm drill bit to drill through the plates.
-* Use a M6 tap and tap the 5.5 mm diameter holes.
+* Use an M6 tap and tap the 5.5 mm diameter holes.
 Go slow, apply pressure, keep the tap perpendicular to the plates and use some lubrication if you have some.
-* Check that the holes are ok by gently screwing in an M6 bolt into each.
+* Check that the holes are ok by gently screwing an M6 bolt into each.
 * Remove plate from vice and set aside.

 ## Top mounting plate